IyalooShivute-IS/networkwalks-B082-week2-Phase1-2/README.md

 I learned from the exercises how crucial information collection is to cybersecurity.
 By closely examining publicly available data and network responses, a security professional can learn a great deal about an environment even before attempting to exploit a system.

 I also learned the importance of clearly documenting technical discoveries.
-Additionally, a sound cybersecurity report should include what was done, what was found, the significance of the observation, the potential danger it poses, and how to mitigate such risks.
+Additionally, a sound cybersecurity **report** should include what was done, what was found, the significance of the observation, the potential danger it poses, and how to mitigate such risks.
 In summary, I learned that reconnaissance is powerful and very hard to detect.
-Moreover, fooprinting and scanning must always be performed within an authorized scope.
+Moreover, footprinting and scanning must always be performed within an authorized scope.

 ## 🔐 Liability Disclaimer